Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/SenseCraft_Edge/reterminal-dm-sensecraft-edge-os-intro.md

 </div>

 :::note
-reTerminal DM will be Shipped with SenseCraft Edge OS as default Operating System from next product release batch.
+reTerminal DM will be Shipped with Raspberry pi OS as default Operating System from next product release batch.
 :::

 :::note